ABOUT CAROLINE STYNE

 2013 has been a busy year for Styne and Goin, with stunning growth.
 A.O.C., which is celebrating its tenth anniversary, moved to a new location in February 2013 with an added cocktail program and new menu.
 The Larder at Burton Way, their third larder concept is scheduled to open in April 2013 at Rick Caruso's high-end apartment complex on the edge of Beverly HIlls.
 The Larder at Tavern will also open a branch in the newly renovated Tom Bradley International Terminal at LAX, later in the year.

 The Maple Drive location is also the commissary for the growing catering arm of their businesses, Lucques Catering.
 Goin and Styne have been the official caterers for the annual SAG (Screen Actors Guild) Awards for the past three years.
-In April 2011, Goin and Styne were honored to be selected by the Obama fundraising team to prepare a dinner for the President Obama at Tavern, a momentous career achievement.
+In 2011 and 2012, Goin and Styne were honored to have been selected to prepare fundraising dinners for both President Obama and First Lady Michelle Obama.

 Styne continues as the sommelier and wine buyer for all of the restaurants and talks about her interests in wine through Styne on Wine, her wine and lifestyle blog.
 She has her hand in producing her own wines: Jules Harrison, a Pinot Noir from Santa Maria Valley, J&H, a un-oaked chardonnay from Napa Valley and BTG, a project in collaboration with winery owner Mark Tarlov from Evening Land Vineyards producing approachable chardonnay meant to be served "By The Glass" at her restaurants.